-Of all the African people presently in South Africa, the only truly original indigenous people of the region are the San (Bushman) who were the hunter gatherers and the Nama who lived a semi nomadic pastoral life.
+Of all the African tribes presently in South Africa, the only truly original indigenous people of the region are the San (Bushman) who were the hunter gatherers and the Nama who lived a semi nomadic pastoral life.
 Both these groups were part of the Khoikhoi people who, unfortunately, have practically disappeared except for the Nama living in Namaqualand and the very small amount of San people living mainly in Namibia as well as on the South African side of the border with Namibia.
-All these tribes are part of the Khoisan Group.
+All these African tribes are part of the Khoisan Group.

 These two groups lived in Southern Africa in isolation for Millennia until groups of people started migrating from the north of Africa and with each wave of groups the Nama and San people moved further south with the Nama residing mainly in the Cape Province.

 Pure Nama people are now very rare as they have been practically eliminated due to intermarriage with other tribes as well as by outbreaks of smallpox during the 18th century.
 The language spoken by the San and the Nama are Khoisan languages with most of the consonants being click sounds.

 Today the Nama people can be found mainly in the region of the Richtersveld Cultural and Botanical Landscape a Unesco World Heritage Site in North Western South Africa where they practice their semi-nomadic cultural lifestyle.
 They are recognizable by their yellowish skin tones and a slightly Mongolian appearance with high cheekbones.